alisaghilutfi/Vibrational-Spectroscopy-Research/README.md

 "Specnet_weights.h5" --->referes wiehts of the model trained with product of two sigmoids NRB

 ## About the experimetal CARS data
-The data set used in this investigation can be provided by upon the request [Erik M. Vartiainen](https://scholar.google.co.in/citations?user=zbxe2qYAAAAJ&hl=en&oi=ao)
+The experimetal CARS data set used in this investigation can only be provided by upon the request [Erik M. Vartiainen](erik.vartiainen@lut.fi)

 ## Getting Started and Requirements
 You can use the Python (TensorFlow 2.7.0) to test the pretrained network.
 We have tested it in Spyde